us4useu/us4r-lite-user-docs/docs/content/6_tech-spec.md

 * - TX function
   - Possibility of generating pseudo-arbitrary transmit waveforms
 * - Pulse repetition frequency
-  - up to 20 kHz (depends on the other parameters and loading conditions)
+  - up to 20kHz (depends on the other parameters and loading conditions)
 * - **Receive**
   -
 * - Number of channels